-Stefan Karadja or Stefan Todorov Dimov was born on May 11, 1840 in the village Ichme - Stefan Karadjovo today.
-It is famous for his revolutionary work, a participant in the Bulgarian national liberation movement.
-Along with Hadji Dimitar, he led a group of 129 people on July 6, 1868 and crossed the Danube river.
-In the Kanladere area, nearby Vishovgrad, Stefan Karadja was badly wounded and captured.
-On July 31, 1868 he was hanged.
+Stefan Karadja, born Stefan Todorov Dimov on May 11, 1840, in the village of Ichme (today Stefan Karadjovo), is celebrated for his role in the Bulgarian national liberation movement.
+Alongside Hadji Dimitar, he led a group of 129 fighters across the Danube on July 6, 1868.
+In the Kanladere area near Vishovgrad, he was severely wounded and captured, and on July 31, 1868, he was hanged.

 GPS: 43.205695, 27.919527